 Bab Al Salam

 The Kilis crossing is actually at Bab Al-Salam, which is almost a proper border, in that one is not required to show a passport.
 We easily got a lift to Azaz, safe zone mainly because it’s “no Bashar”, having been liberated by the FSA in 2012 from the regime, taken by ISIS in Oct 2013, and reliberated by the FSA in Jan 2014.
 Our host is Ibrahim, a Syrian refugee at Kilis’container who occasionally goes back to Azaz to check his house: in the face of the warnings against the Shabiha, (Shia militias), the mukhabarat (secret government police), and ISIS, we took a cab to Azaz, no men with guns with us: that’s what ordinary people do in Bab Al Salam: the taxi drivers wait after the second Turkish Gomruk – the custom – clean shirts ironed just across the border, faces also shaved in Kilis.
 Ibrahim’s granite house is the color of warm curcuma, he built it and then abandoned it to save his life.
-Touching the warm stone, then chopping the air above, he reiterated “granite, granite!”, obviously for “money for nothing!”.
+Touching the warm stone, then jabbing at the air above with his hand, he reiterated “granite, granite!”, obviously for “money for nothing!”.
 He started the generator to give some power to our computers, then said he would take us to Aleppo.